 So now you can understand easily the waiting phase of readers for knowing the mystery of something is called Suspense.

-Watch the below video to learn writing a great suspenseful horror story.
+Watch the below video to learn about writing a great suspenseful horror story.

 - How to narrate the story in a scary tone: